ClassicalMoser/eslint-plugin-import-boundaries/README.md

 **Note: This is an alpha release, originally developed for a personal project.
 It is not yet stable and may have breaking changes.**

 An opinionated, TypeScript-first ESLint rule that enforces architectural boundaries using deterministic import path expectations.
-This rule determines when to use alias (or absolute) vs relative imports based on your architecture, rather than enforcing a single pattern for all imports.
+This rule determines when to use boundary identifiers (alias or absolute paths) vs relative imports based on your architecture, rather than enforcing a single pattern for all imports.

-**Important:** This rule expects index files (default: `index.ts`) at every directory level.
-See [Index Files as Module Interface](#index-files-as-module-interface) for details.
+## What Problem Does This Solve?

+Most projects struggle to maintain architectural boundaries as they grow:

+**Architectural Violations:**

+- Boundaries are violated without enforcement (e.g., `@application` importing from `@infrastructure`)
+- Circular dependencies sneak in through ancestor barrel imports
+- No automated way to enforce clean architecture, hexagonal architecture, or other boundary patterns

+**Import Path Chaos:**

+- Inconsistent patterns: sometimes `@domain`, sometimes `../domain`, sometimes `../../src/domain`
+- Unreadable paths: `../../../../../../utils` chains that obscure relationships
+- No single source of truth for "the correct way" to import

+This rule provides **automated architectural boundary enforcement with deterministic import paths** - preventing violations before they happen and eliminating import path debates.

 ## Features